Intraoperative Radiation Therapy (IORT)

-Reports of 3 series of patients treated with IORT for pancreatic cancer were identified in the recent literature; in 2, IORT appeared to provide local control.
+Reports of several series of patients treated with IORT for pancreatic cancer were identified.
+In some studies, IORT appeared to provide local control.
 The largest series, a retrospective analysis of results in 201 patients treated with IORT after resection of pancreatic cancer (R0 [negative margins]:147 patients; R1 [residual microscopic disease]: 63 patients), was performed by investigators in Japan.
-(20) Fifty-four patients also had postoperative EBRT, and 114 patients had chemotherapy.
+(25) Fifty-four patients also had postoperative EBRT, and 114 patients had chemotherapy.
 Median follow-up of the surviving 62 patients was 26.3 months (range, 2.7-90.5 months).
 Fifteen percent of patients had positive margins, usually posterior.
 Median follow-up of surviving patients was 26.3 months (range, 2.7-90.5 months).
 At the time of analysis, 150 patients had disease recurrences, local failure was seen in 31 patients, and the 2- year local control rate was 83.7%.
 The median survival time and the 2-year actuarial overall survival in all 210 patients were 19.1 months and 42%, respectively.
 The authors concluded that IORT yields an excellent local control rate with infrequent severe late toxicity and that IORT combined with chemotherapy confers a survival benefit compared with IORT alone.
 Comparisons to other current management approaches are not made.
 A U.S. center reports a retrospective review of 23 patients treated between 1990 and 2001.
-(21) Most tumors (83%) were located in the head of the pancreas.
+(26) Most tumors (83%) were located in the head of the pancreas.
 Most patients (83%) had IORT at the time of definitive surgery.
 Three patients had preoperative chemoradiation.
 Median and mean follow-up were 6.5 and 21 months, respectively.
 Kaplan-Meier 2-year infield control, locoregional control, distant metastasis-free survival, and overall survival were 83%, 61%, 26%, and 27%, respectively.
+Cai et al reported on 194 consecutive patients treated with IORT for unresectable locally advanced pancreatic cancer between 1978 and 2010.
+(27) The median OS was 12 months.
+Survival rates at 1, 2, 3 and 5 years were 49%, 16%, 6%, and 3% respectively.
+Favorable factors included IORT applicator diameter of 8 cm or less, a Charlson age-comorbidity index or 3 or less and treatment with chemotherapy.
+The median OS increased to 21.2 months in patients with all 3 factors.
 Investigators at another U.S. center found that IORT did not improve locoregional control and did not alter survival in 37 patients who underwent pancreaticoduodenectomy for periampullary tumors including pancreatic cancers.
-(22)
+(28)

 Renal Cell Cancer